 I work with an overactive student who has definite sensory needs in the classroom.
-He is in a typical first grade class.
-The teacher filled out the Sensory Systems Checklist and found that he typically falls under the under-responsive list.
-He is always touching others, has difficulty with fine motor tasks, loves jumping, wrestling, and tight hugs.
-He is in constant motion, says “what” frequently and doesn’t consistently respond to name.
-He has no issues in the taste and smell areas.
-Do you have any hints for how to set up a sensory diet for this child?
-This is new for me and any ideas would be so very helpful.
+He is in a typical first-grade class.
+The teacher filled out the Sensory Systems Checklist, and he is typically under-responsive.
+He is always touching others. and has difficulty with fine motor tasks.
+In addition, he loves jumping, wrestling, and tight hugs.
+He is in constant motion, says “what” frequently, and doesn’t consistently respond to his name.
+There are no issues with taste and smell.
+Do you have any hints for setting up a sensory diet for this child?
+This is new for me, and any ideas would be very helpful.
 Thanks so much.

-Since this student is an overall UNDER-responder who loves to move, we are going to treat him as a sensory seeker (this is one form of under-responsiveness, the other form I call passive under-responsiveness).
-Here is the confusing part: Since sensory seekers are in constant motion, our tendency is to want to calm them down (using red-arrow activities if you have the BrainWorks system).
+Since this student is an overall UNDER-responder who loves to move, you should treat him as a sensory seeker.
+This is one form of under-responsiveness.
+I call the other form passive under-responsiveness.
+This can be confusing!
+Since sensory seekers are in constant motion, our tendency is to want to calm them down (using red-arrow activities if you have the BrainWorks system).
 But what we actually want to do is to periodically give them really intense alerting activities (the green-arrow activities) to help them reach the high threshold level for sensory input put these kids have.
-This is for the same reason we give Ritalin, a STIMULANT, to kids with ADHD.
-They need the higher level of stimulation in order to satisfy their brain.
-So here is what my sensory diet would look like for this kid:
+This is the same reason we give Ritalin, which is a STIMULANT, to kids with ADHD.
+They need a higher level of stimulation to satisfy their brain.
+My sensory diet for this kid would look like this:

 1. Make sure he gets a 10–20 minute, intense movement break at least every 2 hours.
 Recess can count and gym can typically count as one of these movement breaks as well.
 In addition to recess and gym, here are a few more options for these movement breaks:

-* Child could be allowed to have “Job Time.”
-This could be moving books in the library, like you mentioned.
+- Child could be allowed to have “Job Time.”
+This could be moving books in the library, as you mentioned.
 Make it more intense by having him wear ankle and wrist weights or a weighted vest while working.
-Be sure he has to bend down and reach up high a lot too.
-Pushing a heavy cart to collect returned books from the classroom would be good too.
+Be sure he bends down and reaches up high a lot, too.
+Pushing a heavy cart to collect returned books from the classroom would work well, too.

-* Child could be allowed to have a movement break each day in the special ed room or another area of the school where he could be supervised on activities like prone over a therapy ball, jumping on a mini-trampoline, and jumping off to crash into a beanbag, doing wheelbarrow walking, or other animal walks, etc.
+- This child could be allowed to have a movement break each day in the special ed room or another area of the school where he could be supervised on activities such as prone over a therapy ball, jumping on a mini-trampoline or jumping off to crash into a beanbag, doing wheelbarrow walking, or other animal walks, etc.

 I hope this helps!
 Please let me know if I can be of any further assistance.